Own Your Niche Or Get Ghosted

 - You charge more.
 Generalists haggle.
 Specialists set fees.
 Even unpaid gigs treat you like the authority when your positioning is clear, and smart speakers have a backend product.

 - You make decision-makers’ jobs easier.
-My biggest clients don’t search me directly.
+My biggest clients don’t search for me directly.
 Their assistants do.
-Gatekeepers want simple answers: Who’s the obvious fit, and will I make their boss happy?
+The gatekeepers want simple answers: Will Devin fit with my boss?

 - It’s less mental clutter.
 One clear problem, one clear solution.
 That’s it.